How long does it take to charge an electric car? Charging speeds explained

 When you fill up with petrol or diesel you know that, in most cases, your car will be refuelled and ready to go within a few minutes.

-It’s harder to say how long it will take to charge an electric car, but it needn’t be the barrier to entry it was a decade ago.
+It’s harder to say how long charging an electric car will take, but it needn’t be the severe barrier to entry it was a decade ago.

-The speed of public charging is increasing all the time.
-Eventually, we could reach a point where recharging scarcely takes longer than filling up with fuel.
+The speed and consistency of public charging is improving all the time.
+Eventually, we should reach a point where recharging scarcely takes longer than filling up with fuel.

-Until then, charging time is an important consideration when it comes to running an electric car.
+Until then, charging time is an important consideration when it comes to running an electric car - particularly if you're planning a long journey or preparing for a road trip

 Charging speeds vary, from as little as 15 minutes using an ultra-rapid 350kW charger, to as much as 24 hours when relying on a domestic three-pin plug.

-If you’re considering the purchase of an electric car, or you’re a new EV owner planning your first journeys, our guide to charging speeds will help.
+If you’re considering buying or leasing an electric car, or you’re a new EV owner planning your first journeys, our guide to charging speeds will help.

 Electric car charging speed calculator

-The time it takes to charge an electric car depends on the size of the battery and the power output of the charger.
+The time it takes to charge an electric car depends on the size of the battery and the power the charger is putting out.
 You can use these values to calculate how long it will take to charge your EV.

-Battery size (kWh) ÷ Charger power (kW) = Charging time (hours)
+Battery size (kWh) ÷ actual charging power (kW) = Charging time (hours)

-A Renault Zoe with a 52kWh battery will take just over an hour to charge using a typical 50kW rapid charger.
+In theory, that means a Renault Zoe with a 52kWh battery will take just over an hour to charge using a 50kW rapid charger.
+Whereas a newer, more expensive electric car like a Kia EV6 will take around half an hour to charge using a 350kW ultra-rapid charger.

 Charging speed at home